Llwytmor via Marian Rhaeadr-fawr

 Summits and Places on this Route

-This is an alternative approach to Llwyd Mawr (Llwytmor) from Aber that avoids the usual route via the screes to Cwm Coch and instead takes a higher route across the scree slopes that is a little hairier in places!
-It isn’t wet like the lower path (a stream crosses one section) and takes you straight onto the higher slopes of Llwytmor Bach (Technically the Little Big Grey Hill!)
+This is an alternative approach to Llwyd Mawr (Llwytmor) in the Northern Carneddau from Abergwyngregyn that avoids the usual route via the screes to Cwm Coch and instead takes a higher route across the scree slopes that is a little hairier in places!
+It isn’t wet like the lower path (a stream crosses one section) and takes you straight onto the higher slopes of Llwytmor Bach (Technically the Little Big Grey Hill!) and on to Llwytmor and Foel Fras.

 You can start the route from the bus stop at the village, or at the car parks further up.
 The walk from the village is easy, along a narrow lane, with only cars to watch out for.
 It’s even signposted, so no excuse.